stackanetes/stackanetes/README.md

 Stackanetes is an easy way to deploy OpenStack on Kubernetes.
 This includes the control plane (keystone, nova, etc) and a "nova compute" container that runs virtual machines (VMs) under a hypervisor.

+***_This code is heavily experimental and should only be used for demo purposes.
+The architecture of this project will change significantly._***

 Checkout the video overview:

 [![Stackanetes Overview](https://img.youtube.com/vi/DPYJxYulxO4/0.jpg)](https://www.youtube.com/watch?v=DPYJxYulxO4)